Black holes surrounded by dark matter spike: Spacetime metrics and gravitational wave ringdown waveforms: The metric of black holes in dark matter spike

 In the following discussions, we mainly utilize the mass model of M87 for detailed research and analysis, focusing on its implications for the surrounding dark matter distribution and black hole dynamics.
 At the galactic center of M87, the mass of the central black hole is $M=6.5 \times 10^9 M_\odot$ \cite{EventHorizonTelescope:2019dse}.
 The density of the dark matter halo is $\rho_0=6.9 \times 10^6 M_\odot/\text{kpc}^3$, and the characteristic radius is $r_0=91.2 \text{kpc}$ \cite{Jusufi:2019nrn,Xu:2021dkv}.
 Here, we can use Schwarzschild black holes as the black hole units.
 Under black hole units (BHU), the density and characteristic radius of dark matter halo can be converted by the following formula:

 and

 After the conversions, we have the following parameters in the black hole units, $\rho_0 (\text{BHU}) \approx 1.41\times10^{-22}$, $r_0 (\text{BHU}) \approx 1.42 \times 10^8$.
 Besides, we adopt the power-law index $\gamma$ from Refs. \cite{McMillan:2016jtx, Shen:2023kkm,Nampalliwar:2021tyz} and mainly focus on the case of $\gamma = [0,1/2,1]$ and then $\gamma_\text{sp} = [9/4,16/7,7/3]$.
 The selection of these values is based on numerical simulations of collisionless dark matter particles in galactic halos.
 While the normalization $\alpha_\gamma$ is a small value and here we choose $\alpha_\gamma=1/10$.
 With these values, the impacts of dark matter spike on the black holes can be quantitatively analyzed, providing deeper insights into the interaction between dark matter density profiles and black hole properties.
+Here, to ensure that such an analysis is grounded in a physical framework, it is imperative to first examine the rationality of the underlying gravitational model.
+To this end, we firstly present the evolution of the DM spike pressure $P(\xi)$ and density $\rho(\xi)$ as a function of $\xi = 1 - 2M_{\text{BH}}/r$ in Fig. \ref{nf1}.
+The left panel clearly demonstrates that the DM density $\rho(\xi)$ remains several orders of magnitude higher than the pressure $P(\xi)$ ($P(\xi) \ll \rho(\xi)$) throughout the region of interest.
+This confirms that the pressure effect of the DM spike may be negligible in this astrophysical environment.In the right panel of Fig. \ref{nf1}, we compare the mass function $M(\xi)$ with the pressure-related term $4\pi r(\xi)^3 P(\xi)$.
+As $\xi$ approaches 1 (corresponding to $r \to \infty$), $M(\xi)$ increases monotonically from the black hole mass $M_{\text{BH}}$ to $M_{\text{BH}} + M_{\text{sp}}(\text{max})$, while the pressure term remains consistently near zero.
+These numerical results provide strong justification for the vanishing pressure approximation adopted in our metric derivation.
+Such self-consistency indicates that the gravitational influence of the DM spike is dominated by its mass profile, while the pressure's contribution to the spacetime curvature remains negligible within the chosen parameter space.